inet-framework/inet-showcases/wireless/power/doc/index.rst

 beginning of the simulation is randomly selected between zero and the nominal capacity for each host.

-Each host contains an ``AlternatingEnergyGenerator`` module.
+Each host contains an :ned:`AlternatingEpEnergyGenerator` module.
 This module alternates between generation (active) and sleep states.
 It starts in the generation state, and while there, it generates the power that is specified in its :par:`powerGeneration` parameter (now set to 4mW).
 In the